Anonymous7722/Coding_Assistant_AI_Agent/README.md

     *   Set the environment variable `GOOGLE_API_KEY` (or use your preferred method of authentication).
 Provide specific instructions.
 4.  **[Any other setup steps specific to your project, e.g., database configuration]**

-## Usage
+## 🧑‍💻 Usage

 1.  **Error Resolution & Development Ideas:**
-    *   Take a screenshot of the code you want to analyze.
+    *   📸 Upload a screenshot of the code.
-    *   Run the app
+    *   💬 Ask what’s wrong or how to improve it.
-    *   Review the suggestions and ideas provided by the AI.
+    *   🤖 Review AI-generated insights.
 2.  **Programming Q&A:**
-    *   Run the Q&A agent
+    *   🧠 Ask development questions.
-    *   Read the AI's response.
+    *  📜 Get quick and relevant answers from the AI.

-## Examples
+## 📌 Examples

 *   **Error Resolution:**
     *   Input: Screenshot of a Python code snippet with a syntax error, query: "What's wrong with this code?"